-- 12.5 The following institutional problems have been raised in the authors' informal discussions with industry practitioners: - (i) The issue size was too small to create a liquid market. - (ii) Consultants were reluctant to recommend it to trustees, on the grounds that there is an unwillingness to be the first to leap. - (iii) Fund managers do not currently have a mandate to manage longevity risk. - (iv) The number of lives involved in determining cash flows needs to be sufficiently large to avoid anti-gambling provisions which prohibit betting on specific lives. - (v) There may be a problem with the asymmetric treatment of tax on gains and losses in new hedging instruments: gains might be taxed while losses might not be off-settable against gains elsewhere.
-Experience shows that persistent lobbying by derivative providers may be necessary to induce the taxing authority to allow hedging transactions to be tax neutral. - 12.6 The view has also been expressed (see, e.g. Barnett-Waddingham, 2004) that a key determinant of the future issue of longevity bonds is the availability of sufficient reinsurance capacity.
+12.5 The following institutional problems have been raised in the authors' informal discussions with industry practitioners:

+- (1) The issue size was too small to create a liquid market. - (2) Consultants were reluctant to recommend it to trustees, on the grounds that there is an unwillingness to be the first to leap. - (3) Fund managers do not currently have a mandate to manage longevity risk. - (4) The number of lives involved in determining cash flows needs to be sufficiently large to avoid anti-gambling provisions which prohibit betting on specific lives. - (5) There may be a problem with the asymmetric treatment of tax on gains and losses in new hedging instruments: gains might be taxed; while losses might not be off-settable against gains elsewhere.
+Experience shows that persistent lobbying by derivative providers may be necessary to induce the taxing authority to allow hedging transactions to be tax neutral.

+12.6 The view has also been expressed (see, e.g., Barnett-Waddingham, 2004) that a key determinant of the future issue of longevity bonds is the availability of sufficient reinsurance capacity.
 Neither a U.K.-based nor a European Union-based reinsurer was willing to provide cover for the EIB bond, and Partner Re was not prepared to offer cover above the issue size of £540m.
 This raises the question of whether sufficient reinsurance capacity really exists.
-One also has to ask whether this capacity problem might be related to the E.U.'s solvency requirements rendering reinsurance cover within the E.U. prohibitively expensive. - 12.7 If longevity bonds are to provide effective hedging instruments for the longevity risks actually borne by pension plans then the EIB bond will need to be followed by many others, and these will need to be indexed to the mortality experiences of a much greater range of cohorts.
-In addition, the problems associated with creating a new liquid market in mortality-linked securities need to be resolved. - 12.8 The discussion in Sections 8.2 and 8.3 above suggest important lessons for the development of a mortality-linked futures market: - (i) The existence of a sufficiently large, active and liquid spot market in longevity bonds with a range of suitable mortality indices is highly desirable before any futures market is started.
-It is possible for a futures market to start without a traded underlying, but the indices need to be carefully chosen. - (ii) The mortality index behind the longevity bond or derivative contract must be based on fair, trusted and timely estimates of true mortality and have minimal time basis risk and lag dependence.
-We might also
+One also has to ask whether this capacity problem might be related to the E.U.'s solvency requirements rendering reinsurance cover within the E.U. prohibitively expensive.

+12.7 If longevity bonds are to provide effective hedging instruments for the longevity risks actually borne by pension plans, then the EIB bond will need to be followed by many others, and these will need to be indexed to the mortality experiences of a much greater range of cohorts.
+In addition, the problems associated with creating a new liquid market in mortality-linked securities need to be resolved.

+12.8 The discussion in Sections 8.2 and 8.3 suggest important lessons for the development of a mortality-linked futures market:

+- (1) The existence of a sufficiently large, active and liquid spot market in longevity bonds with a range of suitable mortality indices is highly desirable before any futures market is started.
+It is possible for a futures market to start without a traded underlying, but the indices need to be carefully chosen. - (2) The mortality index behind the longevity bond or derivative contract must be based on fair, trusted and timely estimates of true mortality, and have minimal time basis risk and lag dependence.
+We might also note here that the CPI index suffers from the same potential problems, so the survival of the CPI futures contract on the CME suggests that these problems can be overcome.